MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 - Fixed an issue in AG Show Dashboard where clicking on *Collect Latency Data* could result in an error when the server was set to a case-sensitive collation.
 - Fixed an issue where SSMS was incorrectly reporting an AG as *Distributed* when the Cluster service shuts down.
 - Fixed an issue when creating AG using *Create Availability Group* dialog the *ReadOnlyRoutingUrl* is required.
-- Fixed an issue when the primary is down and manually failover to secondary, a NullReferenceException will be thrown.
+- Fixed an issue when the primary is down and manually failover to secondary, a NullReferenceException is thrown.
-- Fixed an issue when creating Availability Group using backup/restore to initialize a database, on the secondary replicas, the database files will be created in the default directory.
+- Fixed an issue when creating Availability Group using backup/restore to initialize a database, on the secondary replicas, the database files are created in the default directory.
 The fix includes:
    - Add the data/log directory validator.
    - Only do the file relocation when the replica is on a different OS to the primary replica.
 - Fixed an issue where SSMS wizard doesn't generate *CLUSTER_TYPE* option, causing secondary join to fail.